aminography/PrimeDatePicker/README.md

 # `PrimeDatePicker` :zap:

 First, **`PrimeDatePicker`** is a date picker tool which provides picking a single day in addition to a range of days.
-Second, you can use its `MonthView` and `CalendarView` as stand alone views in your projects.
+Second, you can use its `MonthView` and `CalendarView` as stand-alone views in your projects.

 ![](static/prime_logo.png)